memgraph/docs/mage/query-modules/cpp/collections.md

 ### `partition(list, partition_size)`

-Partitions the input list into sub-lists of the specified partition_size
+Partitions the input list into sub-lists of the specified `partition_size`.

 #### Input:

-- `list: List[Any]` ➡ the list that is to be partitioned
+- `list: List[Any]` ➡ the list that is to be partitioned.
-- `partition_size: integer` ➡ the size of the sub-lists
+- `partition_size: integer` ➡ the size of the sub-lists.

 #### Output:

-- `result: List[Any]` ➡ the partitioned sub-lists
+- `result: List[Any]` ➡ the partitioned sub-lists.

 #### Usage: